Koenkk/zigbee2mqtt.io/docs/guide/configuration/adapter-settings.md

 ```

 ::: tip
-It's also possible to connect Adapters over TCP.
+It's also possible to connect USB Adapters over TCP.
 See how to connect a [remote adapter](../../advanced/remote-adapter/connect_to_a_remote_adapter.md).
 :::